 Why choose this course

-It encourages you to construct your own developmental pathway through a choice of optional modules, allowing you to graduate as a more confident university teacher with the skills and knowledge to both critique and shape professional practice.
+The MA encourages you to construct your own developmental pathway through a choice of optional modules, allowing you to graduate as a more confident university teacher, with the skills and knowledge to both critique and shape professional practice.

 What you will study

-Our Higher Education MA offers you the flexibility to create a course that suits your professional development needs in the field of university teaching, and is offered on a part-time basis over three to five years.
+Our course offers you the flexibility to create a programme that suits your professional development needs in the field of university teaching, offered on a part-time basis over 3 to 5 years.

 The course allows you to construct your own developmental pathway through a choice of optional modules.
 You’ll do this by engaging with the connections between concepts, theory and practice, teaching and research, disciplinary methods, and teachers and students.

 Throughout your studies, you’ll also analyse issues relating to your everyday teaching practice.
-In addition, you will debate alternative ideas, surface challenges and explore solutions with your peers and tutors.
-Your experience on the MA can provide evidence to support application for Senior Fellowship of the Higher Education Acadamy (HEA).
+In addition, you’ll debate alternative ideas, surface challenges, and explore solutions with your peers and tutors.
+Your experience on the MA can provide evidence to support application for Senior Fellowship of the Higher Education Academy (HEA).

-As part of your induction to the course, you will liaise with a personal tutor to help you make the appropriate choices for your professional learning journey.
+As part of your induction to the course, you’ll liaise with a personal tutor to help you make the appropriate choices for your professional learning journey.
 This will be based on your previous teaching and learning experience in higher education, as well as your developmental aspirations.

-As we recognise that you will be working within your own higher education institutions while you study, our MA course is offered as a part-time registration.
-It is anticipated that the diploma would be completed within two years of registration and the dissertation would normally be completed within an additional year.
+As you’ll be working within your own higher education institution while you study, our MA course is offered as a part-time registration.
+It’s anticipated that the diploma would be completed within two years of registration and the dissertation would normally be completed within an additional year.